NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 # Apex-Legends-Discord-RPC

-### ApexRPC is a tool that enables you to convert your Steam Rich Presence into Discord Rich Presence for Apex Legends.
+### Apex Legends Discord RPC is a tool that enables you to convert your Steam Rich Presence into Discord Rich Presence for Apex Legends.

 ## Usage